egonw/groovy-jcp/README.md

 ## Running Groovy from the command line

+The below commands require you have a checkout of this repository.
+You can clone it from the command line with something in the line of:

+    $ git clone git://github.com/egonw/groovy-jcp.git
+    $ cd groovy-jcp

 I am not sure how this works on OS/X or Windows (please let me know!), but you can run the scripts provided here on GNU/Linux systems with the following commands.

 For the following scripts, you can use a stock CDK release: